 For background on the artist and works, see below.

-Since Manu Berry relocated Dunedin to Port Chalmers with his young family, the Otago Peninsula bays have again featured prominently in his work.
-He is sometimes inspired by the landscape, at other times by narratives; he is a master of creating mood in his woodcuts through washes of colour layered as if in a painting, but without the certainty of viewing it until the print is revealed.
+Manu Berry is sometimes inspired by the landscape, at other times by narratives and his most recent series focuses on a distinctive view of native birdlife; he is a master of creating mood in his woodcuts through washes of colour layered as if in a painting, but without the certainty of viewing it until the print is revealed.

-He works in very limited editions – usually only five in each edition, as he likes to move on to new ideas for each exhibition.
-As they are very affordably priced, the prints sell out quickly (enabling the artist to move on to the next suite!), at or after the first exhibition.
+He works in very limited editions – usually only three or five in each edition, as he likes to move on to new ideas for each exhibition.
+As they are very affordably priced, the prints sell out quickly (enabling the artist to move on to the next suite!).
 Each work has subtle variations in the level of inking as they are hand-worked.

 More About the Artist